 Individuals with ALS (Lou Gehrig’s disease) and ESRD (end-stage renal disease) can also qualify you for Medicare under age 65 and do not require the 24-month waiting period.
 People with ALS become eligible for Medicare as soon as disability benefits begin, and those with ESRD become eligible after three months of dialysis treatments (or immediately if conducting home dialysis) or when hospitalized for a kidney transplant.

 Once you are enrolled in both Medicare Part A and Part B, you are then eligible to join a Medicare Advantage plan.
 The only real requirement beyond that is that you must live in the service area covered by the plan.

 A Special Needs Plan (SNP) is a particular type of Medicare Advantage that is built to better serve the needs of a beneficiary with a specific health or living condition.
 Many under-65 Medicare beneficiaries choose to enroll in these plans because of the customized benefits they can offer.

 For example, a Special Needs Plan designed for beneficiaries who have liver disease might:

 - Cover medications commonly prescribed to treat liver disease

 - Offer free fitness and nutrition programs designed to improve the health of those with liver problems

 - Other benefits specifically catered to the needs of someone with liver disease

 Under a previous law, beneficiaries under 65 who qualified for Medicare because of ESRD were only allowed to enroll in a Medicare Advantage plan if it was a Special Needs Plan.
 But a 2020 rule change granted these beneficiaries the same freedom as other under-65 beneficiaries to enroll in any type of Medicare Advantage plan.
-And additional 2020 legislation promotes more use of home dialysis and other coverage improvements for those with ESRD.
+And additional 2020 legislation promoted more use of home dialysis and other coverage improvements for those with ESRD.

 When to Enroll in Medicare Advantage Under 65